 2. Help Protect Threatened Salmon Habitat

-Salmon are an important source of work, food and tradition in Alaska, and there are many ways you can help protect their habitat this summer.
-Two of the most urgent issues surrounding wild salmon are the proposed Pebble Mine in Bristol Bay and the current mining operations in B.C. impacting transboundary rivers between the Canadian province and the state of Alaska.
+Salmon are an important source food, livelihood and tradition in Alaska, and there are many ways you can help protect their habitat this summer.
+Some of the most urgent issues surrounding wild salmon are the proposed Pebble Mine in Bristol Bay, the current mining operations in B.C. impacting transboundary rivers between the Canadian province and the state of Alaska, and protecting the Tongass National Rainforest in Southeast, Alaska from clearcutting.

 Salmon State is an initiative that collaborates with nonprofits, indigenous governments and other organizations to keep Alaska's wild salmon populations healthy.
-They are currently supporting campaigns to tackle these two critical issues.
+They are currently supporting campaigns to tackle these critical issues, and you can learn how to get involved on their website.

 Bristol Bay is home to the largest sockeye salmon fishery in the world.
 The proposed Pebble Mine at the headwaters of Bristol Bay puts this incredible fishery and pristine fish and wildlife habitat at serious risk.
 The region supports a sustainable commercial fishing industry that is valued at 1.5 billion and creates 14,000 jobs.
 The development of this mine would put in jeopardy the subsistence culture and ways of life of more than 30 Alaska Native Tribes in the Bristol Bay region that rely on salmon.

-The comment period for the draft Environmental Impact Statement for Pebble Mine is now open.
 This is a critical time to stand up for Bristol Bay, wild salmon, and the communities that depend on clean water and healthy habitat.
-Below are four actions you can take to help protect Bristol Bay, provided by the Trout Unlimited Alaska Chapter.
+Below are three actions you can take to help protect Bristol Bay, provided by the Trout Unlimited Alaska Chapter.

-2. Host a house party for friends and family.
+1. Host a house party for friends and family.
 Trout Unlimited has a variety of films on Pebble Mine and the importance of protecting Bristol Bay.
-Host a group, provide some snacks and TU will take care of the rest!
+Get your friends together and host a virtual movie night – TU will take care of the rest!
 You will be supplied with print materials, stickers and talking points so you can stay informed and up to speed on the issues.
 Contact Meghan.Barker@tu.org for more details.

 A message from Salmon Sisters ambassador Lindsay Layland

 Salmon Sisters Ambassador Lindsay Layland is a commercial fishermen and the Deputy Director of the United Tribes of Bristol Bay.
 She shed some light on the importance of taking action on threats to salmon this summer: "We all know that Bristol Bay is home to many treasures - from our pristine rivers to our cultural traditions to our abundant salmon runs - it's a land worth protecting.
-As we're currently in the midst of the final comment period of the federal permitting process for the proposed Pebble Mine, now is the most critical time to ensure that our voices are heard.
-Alaskans and non-Alaskans alike have the opportunity and responsibility to weigh in on the Draft Environmental Impact Statement of the Pebble project, but only for a limited time; the comment period ends on July 1st.
-To be a cliche and quote the famous children's author, Dr. Suess, keep in mind this important note: 'Unless someone like you cares a whole awful lot, nothing is going to get better, it's not.'
+Check out utbb.org for more information on how to stay involved in the effort to protect Bristol Bay." - Lindsay Layland

 Community members of Egegik, AK, posing with a clean water flag.